 5. GET YOUR TAX ID NUMBER

 The IRS provides an online form on its website for US citizens seeking an EID number.
-However, if you are a non-resident, you will have to fill a separate form SS4 issued by the IRS.
-If you don’t have a Social Security Number, you’ll have to go to their office for further documentation.
-Usually, this process is done at the same time you are filing for your corporation
+However, if you are a non-resident, you must fill out a separate form, SS4, issued by the IRS.
+You must go to their office for further documentation if you don’t have a Social Security Number.
+Usually, this process is done while you are filing for your corporation.

 6. LICENSES

-Businesses usually require licensing to operate in the US, depending on the nature of their business.
-The US government has issued separate lists that categorize businesses by type and whether they are controlled by the Federal government, or State government, or in some cases, both.
+Depending on their nature, businesses usually require licensing to operate in the US.
+The US government has issued separate lists that categorize businesses by type and whether they are controlled by the Federal government, State government, or, in some cases, both.

 Here’s a brief to get you started: https://www.sba.gov/business-guide/launch-your-business/apply-licenses-permits.

 Renewing your licenses should be a priority because it’s easy to forget.
 Having an agent comes in handy for this reason.
-With a dedicated agent, you never miss filing dates or renewing licenses, both of which can incur penalties or could even lead to being shut down.
+With a dedicated agent, you never miss filing dates or renewing licenses, which can incur penalties or even lead to being shut down.

 7. GET AN ADDRESS

 Businesses in the US need a physical address so the authorities can contact you, and it is a mandatory requirement for opening a bank account.
-If you don’t already have a physical address in the US, a mailing address will solve this for you.
-There are plenty of reliable mailing services like Sasquatch, USAMail1, etc., that come in handy as dependable business mailboxes.
+If you need a physical address in the US, a mailing address will solve this.
+Plenty of reliable mailing services, like Sasquatch, USAMail1, etc., come in handy as dependable business mailboxes.

 8. OPEN A BANK ACCOUNT

-One of the most crucial steps after setting up your business structure is to open a business bank account.
-Do this just before you’re ready to begin transactions, like purchasing equipment, hiring subcontractors, or investing in your business.
+Opening a business bank account is one of the most crucial steps after setting up your business structure.
+You can do this before you begin transactions, like purchasing equipment, hiring subcontractors, or investing in your business.

-For this, US citizens will need your EIN, business incorporation documents, agreements, and licenses.
-However, if you are a non-resident, you can always hire a banking service that specifically caters to foreigners opening business bank accounts in the US.
+US citizens will need their EIN, business incorporation documents, agreements, and licenses for this.
+However, if they are non-residents, they can always hire a banking service that caters to foreigners opening business bank accounts in the US.

 Alternatively, you can open an overseas business bank account through a US bank with a branch in your country, like Citibank.
-Another great option is a virtual account: these days, many virtual bank payment systems such as PayPal, Payoneer or Stripe, have also become a standard solution for businesses that solely operate as virtual.
+Another great option is a virtual account: these days, many virtual bank payment systems, such as PayPal, Payoneer, or Stripe, have also become a standard solution for businesses solely operating as virtual.

 9. SOME IMPORTANT POINTS